Relative costs of printed and online documentation

 Production cost

 For the supplier, delivery cost for online documentation is always cheaper than printed documentation.
-Typically, it is effectively free, because the documentation can be included on the CD on which the software is supplied.
+Typically, it is almost free, because the documentation can be included on the CD on which the software is supplied.

 However, if the documentation needs to be printed, supplying it on a CD dumps the production cost (time and materials) on users.
-From a value-added perspective, possibly, it is more cost-effective to produce 1000 units that are supplied with a product, instead of expecting 1000 users to print individual copies.

 Maintenance cost